ceph/ceph/doc/rados/operations/stretch-mode.rst

   $ ceph mon set_location e datacenter=site3
   $ ceph mon enable_stretch_mode e stretch_rule datacenter

-When stretch mode is enabled, the OSDs wlll only take PGs active when they peer across data centers (or whatever other CRUSH bucket type you specified), assuming both are alive.
+When stretch mode is enabled, the OSDs will only take PGs active when they peer across data centers (or whatever other CRUSH bucket type you specified), assuming both are alive.
 Pools will increase in size from the default 3 to 4, expecting 2 copies in each site.
 OSDs will only